nuuuwan/news_lk3_data/README.md

 ---

-### Four Sri Lanka opposition MPs resign from parliament panel over integrity issue
+### Six Sri Lanka opposition MPs resign from COPE over integrity issue

 *2024-03-19 16:28:00* · [`economynextcom`](https://economynext.com/four-sri-lanka-opposition-mps-resign-from-parliament-panel-over-integrity-issue-155202/) · `en`

-ECONOMYNEXT – Four opposition legislators in Sri Lanka resigned from the Parliament’s Committee on Public Enterprises (COPE) within two days over integrity concerns of the panel citing that they had to sit with corrupt ruling politicians.
+ECONOMYNEXT – Six opposition legislators in Sri Lanka resigned from the Parliament’s Committee on Public Enterprises (COPE) within two days over integrity concerns of the panel citing that they had to sit with corrupt ruling politicians.

-Opposition parliamentary members Dayasiri Jayasekera, Charitha Herath, and S M Marikkar resigned on Tuesday, a day after the resignation of former state finance minister Eran Wickremeratne’s resignation.
+Opposition parliamentary members Dayasiri Jayasekera, Charitha Herath, S M Marikkar, Shanaiyan Rasamanickam, and Hesha Withanage resigned on Tuesday, a day after the resignation of former state finance minister Eran Wickremeratne.

 The opposition members blamed the integrity concerns of COPE established on March 7 under the chairmanship of Ruling Sri Lanka Podujana Peramuna (SLPP) MP Rohitha Abeygunawardena, who has been accused of misappropriation of public funds under the previous government.